thna2020/sdg_8_5/README.md

 > Recommendation?
 Data on Age and Persons with Disabilities<br />

 - Indicator 8.5.2: Unemployment rate, by sex, age (and persons with disabilities - no data)
 > Progress?
-Unemployment rate gap by sex<br />
+Unemployment Rate Gap by Sex<br />
 > Room for Improvement?
-Unemployment rate by age for age group 15-24<br />
+Unemployment Rate by Age for Age group 15-24<br />
 > Recommendation?
-More data on age group 15-24<br />
+More Data on Age group 15-24<br />

 ## References
 - “Goal 8: Decent Work and Economic Growth: UNDP in Viet Nam.”
 UNDP, www.vn.undp.org/content/vietnam/en/home/sustainable-development-goals/goal-8-decent-work-and-economic-growth.html.